-Increase the Dashboard Academic Indicator change by 7 points until the status is high in ELA.
-Maintain by 1 to 7 points once the high status is achieved by June 2022.
+Increase the Dashboard Academic Indicator change by 7 points until the status is high in both ELA and Mathematics.
+Maintain by 1 to 7 points once the high status is achieved.

 The proficiency rate for Special Education Students demonstrated a slight increase to 4% as measured by the spring administration of the CAASPP for Mathematics in comparison to 1% in 2018.